-The WebMedia short courses introduce current topics of research and technology related to the symposium, in a practical and didactic way.
-The short courses are presented in Portuguese and should target undergraduate students, postgraduate students and / or professionals.
+The WebMedia short courses are divided into two groups.
+The first group introduces current research topics and the second group introduces media and web technology related to the symposium in a practical and didactic way.
+All short courses, presented in Portuguese, should target undergraduate and postgraduate students, and/or professional in the market.

 Information to Authors

 Proposals will be accepted for short courses lasting four hours.
-They should be limited to 4 (four) pages, including the following itens:
+They should be limited to 4 (four) pages, including the following items:

 – Target audience, with specification and justification of requisites;

-– Sumary with explanatory text of what will be covered in each topic;
+– Summary with explanatory text of what will be covered in each topic;

 – Justification of course interest for the target audience;